Erna Musik

 Erna Musik (born Erna Raus: 17 April 1921 – 8 March 2009) was an Austrian Social Democratic Party member and resistance activist.
-She was a Holocaust survivor who later, as a businesswoman and local politician in Vienna, came to wider attention through tirelessly relating her experiences of Austrofascism and the concentration camps to younger generations, in order to try and avoid a revival of Nazism.
+She was a Holocaust survivor who later, as a businesswoman and local politician in Vienna, came to wider attention through tirelessly relating her experiences of Austrofascism and the concentration camps to younger generations, in order to try to avoid a revival of Nazism.

 Life

 Provenance and early years

 Erna Raus was born in Vienna, the youngest of her parents' seven recorded children.
 In terms of the race-based classifications that became important to governments after 1934, and more particularly, in the context of intensifying state-mandated antisemitism, after 1938, her father was considered "Christian" and her mother was considered "Jewish".
 Her father died when she was three, leaving her mother to bring the children up as a single working mother.
 The widow set up a "Weißnäherei" a small clothing business, concentrating on the manufacture of undergarments.
 As a child working in her mother's business, Erna Raus developed expertise in embroidery and producing linen goods.

 Through her older brothers, who were all involved in Socialist youth organisations, Erna Raus became politically aware and herself joined socialist youth groups at a relatively young age.
 It was through the "Red falcons" that at the age of sixteen she first met the man who later became the father of her three children and whom, after the war, she would marry.